Of course, with the price of precious metals back on the rise, you could head out into the wilderness and try to find a stray nugget or two.

-(Reality) Check, Please: While difficult, truffle cultivation is becoming more successful over time, which may soon result in lower prices.
+(Reality) Check, Please: While difficult, truffle cultivation is getting easier — and that will eventually lead to lower prices.

-(Reality) Check, Please: At approximately 10 grams each, you can fetch about $45 per “red blood” nest on the open market.
+(Reality) Check, Please: At approximately 10 grams each, “red blood” nests on the open market sell for $45.

 Where to Look: The saffron crocus prefers locations with semi-arid lands with hot-dry summer breezes.

-The Bling Meter: Lunar or Martian meteorites can bring over $50,000 per ounce.
+Bling Meter: Lunar or Martian meteorites can bring the lucky finder more than $50,000 per ounce.

 Why They’re So Expensive: Not only are meteorites much rarer than precious metals and other stones, but they are also harder to find because they aren’t clustered in veins.
 Instead, they reside in completely random locations.

-The Bling Meter: The top grade of beluga caviar can run over $225 per ounce.
+Bling Meter: The top grade of beluga caviar can cost $143 per ounce — or more.

 Why They’re So Expensive: The beluga sturgeon is an endangered species and, as a result, only 100 or so are captured each year.